 Looking for indoor gross motor toys for your active toddler?
 We share our 20 favourite gross motor toys that we love having at home fall and winter, spring and summer.
 Check them out!
 This list is simply great as a Christmas or birthday gift guide for 2-year-old!

 Yep!
 Wintertime is almost there.
 As we all know it is not an easy season for active toddlers.
 Above all, they love to run and play outside.
 As a parent of a very active 2-year-old, I know, those active toddlers are always up to improve their gross motor skills, especially outside.
 Jumping, running, kicking, climbing.
 Not everything is over now, however, the weather in the wintertime does not always allow us to play outside.
 We still need to burn some energy though, to get a goodnight sleep.
 So, therefore, indoor solutions must be found.
-And here they are ranging from $5.99 to $93, there is a solution for anyone and any budget.
+Check out these 39 + Indoor Gross Motor Activities for toddler who don’t sleep well.

 A trampoline is a perfect tool to provide hours of bouncing fun.
 It’s a great solution for toddler and kids to stay active in the wintertime and burn some high energy.
 Easy to move, however quite big for small playrooms.

 A big folding slide!
 Toddlers loves climbing and sliding.
 And it burns a lot of energy.
 Easy to store, because it’s a folding slide.

 Alternatively, a bed with a slide is the ultimate dream of every toddler.